Twitter: My Social Media of Choice

 It was a slow start.
 Who should I follow?
 Who shouldn’t I follow?
 What should I write about?
 Am I interesting enough?
 With some trepidation I began tweeting and following and low and behold, people started following back.
 Not only did they follow back, they were kind enough to re-tweet me and thank me for following.
 Never before in the world of social networking had I experienced such good manners.
 And that’s the great thing about Twitter.
 Celebrity spats aside, Twitter is full of polite, professional people.

 Prior to my Twitter conversion, I was a Facebook devotee through and through.
 Now, don’t get me wrong, Facebook has many advantages, but my biggest gripe is that people insist on using it as a soapbox to air their grievances and prejudices (I generalise of course but you catch my drift).
 What starts out as a friendly post can fast turn into a bitter argument filled with anger and expletives.
-On a personal page this may in some instances be acceptable.
-On a business page however, it is not.
-Also, Facebook in my opinion is not particularly business friendly, particularly for b2b companies.
+On a personal page, this may in some instances be acceptable.
+On a business page, however, it is not.
+Also, Facebook, in my opinion, is not particularly business friendly, particularly for b2b companies.
 Twitter, on the other hand, comes into its own in the business environment.

-I have yet to meet a person who uses Twitter on a regular basis who has not either made valuable contacts or indeed sales.
+I have yet to meet a person who uses Twitter on a regular basis who have not either made valuable contacts or indeed sales.
 You will find a plethora of like-minded people who encourage and support without asking for anything in return.

 I may seem a little sad, but when I see that I have a new interaction, I still get a little excited (I know, I really need to get out more!)
 I am shocked on a daily basis at how many businesses either don’t have a Twitter account or think it’s just enough to set up an account and leave it to its own devices.
 Granted, it takes work, but it is such a valuable business tool – a huge online networking group where the potential is limitless.